THE INCREDIBLE HULK

 series were Rio (Roberto Cruz) and his daughter Rita (Susan Blu), who served as comic relief and Rick’s girlfriend,

 respectively.
-Hulk’s co-creator Stan Lee served as the series’ narrator.
+Stan Lee served as the series’ narrator.

-title The Incredible Hulk and the Amazing Spider-Man.
-The second
+Incredible Hulk and the Amazing Spider-Man.
+The second season of Amazing

-season of Amazing Friends was only 3-episodes long due to Marvel
+Friends ended up being only 3-episodes long due to Marvel Productions

-Productions dedicating all of their resources towards Hulk.
-The series
+dedicating all of their resources towards Hulk.
+The series was written

 showcase of Marvel Productions programs.
 The episode “When Monsters Meet” was